neuefische/wd-flipped-classroom-curriculum/sessions/template.md

 -

 ## Evaluate
-> Note to self: Don't forget to highlight the progress of today :)
+> 💡: Don't forget to highlight the progress of today :)
 ### Recap of the Project/Assignment and Discussion of MVP / Solution
 -
 -